 Created on: 13 Jan 2022 | Last modified: 20 Apr 2023

-This report offers insight into the implementation of play pedagogy and outdoor learning in specific contexts.
+This report offers insight into the implementation of teacher focused sessions for supporting literacy and numeracy in pre-school settings.
 Practitioners will find the methods and research strategy effective for shaping their own investigations into this topic, and draw on the author’s initial conclusions to develop their own interventions.